Dakenti/Photos/README.md

 # Photos

-Used App Architecture: MVVM
+Used App Architecture: MVVM,
-Used: SwiftUI
+Used: SwiftUI,
-Spent time: 2-3 hours, took some breaks while developing app Used dependencies: SPM - Kingfisher
+Spent time: 2-3 hours, took some breaks while developing app, Used dependencies: SPM - Kingfisher